dneise/analysis_calls/ctapipe_integration_report_20171212.md

 - [x] small test files.
 - [x] Keep future refactoring in mind.

-### Continous Integration

 In order to have trust in software, this software must always bring a quick, sure and repeatable proof, that every element of the code works as it should.

 For the protozfitsreader we just started to write tests, so verify it is working correctly.
 While writing these tests, reviews of the protozfitsreader revealed some bugs, which lead to an incompatibility with Python 3.6.

 This work is not yet merged into the master, but one can have a look at the tests here: https://travis-ci.org/calispac/digicampipe/builds/315002869#L1000